Trevor Trevisan

-Career
+Playing career

-Trevisan started his senior career at Sacilese and Pordenone at Serie D. After a season he was signed by L'Aquila at Serie C1.
-After the team almost relegated to Serie C2, he was signed by league rival Giulianova.
+Trevisan started his senior career at Sacilese and Pordenone at Serie D. After a season, he was signed by L'Aquila at Serie C1.
+After the team was almost relegated to Serie C2, he was signed by league rival Giulianova.
 He started to play regularly at 2004–05 season for Giulianova.

-In July 2005 he was signed by Vicenza of Serie B. After nil appearances at 2007–08 season, he joined Pisa in a co-ownership deal on 15 January 2007.
+In July 2005, he was signed by Vicenza of Serie B. After nil appearances at 2007–08 season, he joined Pisa in a co-ownership deal on 15 January 2007.
 He won Serie B promotion with the team and was the regular of the team, and was signed by Pisa permanently.

-In January 2009, after Pisa signed new defender likes Leonardo Bonucci, Trevisan was dropped to bench.
-He played 4 out of 5 matches in May towards to end of season.
+In January 2009, Trevisan was dropped to the bench after Pisa signed new defenders like Leonardo Bonucci.
+He played four out of five matches in May towards the end of the season.

-After the bankruptcy of Pisa, he joined Padova which newly promoted to Serie B. He signed a 2+1 year contract.
+After Pisa's bankruptcy, he joined Padova, newly promoted to Serie B. He signed a 2+1 year contract.

 On 31 January 2014, Trevisan joined Serie B side Varese on a loan deal.

+Post-playing career

 At the end of the 2018–19 season, he retired as a player and was appointed to club manager position with Padova.

+On 19 June 2024, Trevisan was unveiled as the new sporting director of Serie C club Casertana.